Identifying Risk In BDCs - KCAP Financial

 |6.21%

 The average BDC has a debt to NAV ratio around 80%.
-KCAP uses slightly higher than average leverage, while the cost is slightly below sector average.
+KCAP uses slightly higher than average leverage while the cost is slightly below sector average.

-The Red Flag Check-list For KCAP - where a fail is worse than average; a double fail is close to the worst in the sector; and all fails on the first two points merit double fails.
+The Red Flag Check List For KCAP - Where a fail is worse than average; a double fail is close to the worst in the sector; and all fails on the first two points merit double fails.

-(1) Has a well covered dividend - KCAP has a 2017 NII projection of $0.39 compared to a dividend of $0.48.
-Double Fail.
+(1) Has a well-covered dividend - KCAP has a 2017 NII projection of $0.39 compared to a dividend of $0.48.
+Double fail.

 (2) Has a rising LTM NAV - KCAP is a double fail with a -6.55% LTM NAV change.

-(3) Has a lower than sector average PWAY or Portfolio (Company) Weighted Average Yield - KCAP has a PWAY of 7.0%.
+(3) Has a lower than sector average PWAY, or Portfolio (Company) Weighted Average Yield - KCAP has a PWAY of 7.0%.
 Due to a high CLO allocation, this PWAY fails to adequately indicate portfolio risk.

-(4) Has higher than average income projection accuracy for their annual NII numbers.
+(4) Has higher than average income projection accuracy for its annual NII numbers.
 KCAP has had more than 10% NII shortfalls in 8 of the last 10 years.
 Fail.

-(5) Has lower revenue volatility for their quarterly TII numbers.
+(5) Has lower revenue volatility for its quarterly TII numbers.
 Any volatility comes from surprises - not disappointments.
 KCAP had 3 TII in the last four quarters - with declines of 5.78%, 10.30% and 4.04%.
 Fail.

 (6) Has an average cost of debt that is below 5%.
 KCAP's cost of debt in Q1-17 was 4.97%.
 Pass.